dlang-tour/core/public/content/en/basics.md

 The special keyword `auto` creates a variable and infers its type from the right hand side of the expression. `auto var = 7` will deduce the type `int` for `var`.
-Note that the type is still set at compile-time and can't be changed, just like with any other variable with an explicitely given type.
+Note that the type is still set at compile-time and can't be changed - just like with any other variable with an explicitly given type.

-All integers are initialized with `0`, floating points with `NaN` (not a number) - unless another value is given during initialization.
+If no other value is given in the declaration all integers are initialized with `0` and floating points with `NaN` (*not a number*).

 ## {SourceCode}